MatanRad/AccentRecognition/README.md

 ###### All Parameters (such as file paths) in our code will generally be at the top.

 ## How To Run
-In order to train a network on accents, run _main.py_.
+In order to train a network on accents, run _main.py_ after setting the correct parameters and paths in it.
+(Add _speakers_all.csv_ from the dataset to the same folder as this file).
 To configure which accents to use, edit the "_countires_" parameter and the "*native_langs*" so that each country is a name of a country as in the original dataset.
 And each item in *native_langs* is an array of native languages we want to use.

 For example, for training on American vs Mandarin and Cantonese (combined) we can do: